 - Name and address of the liaison office in India;

 - List of directors; and

 - Name and address of the company’s official representative based in India (the person authorized to accept delivery of notices and documents served to the company).

-An AAC should also be filed with the Directorate General of Income Tax within 60 days of the close of the financial year.
+An AAC along with Form 49C should also be filed with the Directorate General of Income Tax within 60 days of the close of the financial year.